-Letting Ditko retain ownership of his character was a big deal; one that the big two did not consider in this period.
+Letting Ditko retain ownership of his character was a big deal in the mid-1980s; of the big two only Marvel began to offer creators copyright on new characters appearing in their slick magazine Epic Illustrated and its comic book offshoot, Epic Comics.
 New Ditko art intermingled with his 1950s stories in Tales of the Mysterious Traveler, but after five months the party ended abruptly and Charlton closed its doors in October 1985.
 As Ditko stated in his essay "First Choice" (Steve Ditko's 160 Page Package, 1999) "..Charlton left us, and the comic field."

 After over three decades the line has again been resurrected by Mort Todd, the publisher of Charlton-Neo, a lovingly produced assortment of reprints and new material, with some of the original creators involved.
 You can sample his product and purchase his comics here:

 For decades Steve Ditko produced some of his most unusual, inventive and offbeat work at Charlton, unencumbered by editorial edict or restrictions.
 Like the corner candy stores that sold their product, Charlton existed in an era when comic books were not marginalized fodder for a small segment of fans.
 In that long-ago time kids picked up, read and traded all types of comics: western, romance, humor, hot rods, war, ghosts.
 The vast majority of buyers had no idea who Ditko - or any of the other writers and artists - were.
 It didn't matter.
 An untold number were consistently entertained by a supremely dedicated and intense craftsman.